Michael Rubinoff: Musical theatre producer

+In 2026, Rubinoff produced the Montreal premiere of Grow, a musical by Matt Murray, Colleen Dauncey and Akiva Romer-Segal about two Amish sisters who leave their community and find work in an urban cannabis dispensary.
+The production ran at the Segal Centre for Performing Arts from May 24 to June 14, 2026.

 Canadian Music Theatre Project

 While he was an associate dean, Sheridan College transitioned the music theatre performance program from a three-year diploma to a four-year bachelor's degree.
 This prompted Rubinoff to establish the Canadian Music Theatre Project (CMTP).
 The CMTP pays musical theatre composers and book writers to further develop their musical with the fourth-year students of the musical theatre program.
 As part of the program, they receive a reading, a staged workshop presentation, and a demo recording.

 The first musical that was developed under this program was Come from Away, which has gone on to be a critical and box office success internationally.
 The musical was conceived by Rubinoff and written by Irene Sankoff and David Hein.

 Since then, Rubinoff and CMTP have helped develop approximately 30 new musicals.
-Some other notable works developed by CMTP include The Theory of Relativity (2012), Grow (2016), Kelly v.
+Some other notable works developed by CMTP include The Theory of Relativity (2012), Brantwood (2015), Grow (2016), Kelly v.
 Kelly (2018), Maggie (2019), and Almost a Full Moon (2020).

-In April 2021, Rubinoff resigned from his position with CMTP and Sheridan College, after which Sheridan College launched an independent, third-party panel to examine the overall music theatre performance program.
-The CMTP has since been inactive, although Sheridan College has developed new Canadian musicals through other programs such as Theatre Sheridan and their First Drafts program.
+In April 2021, Rubinoff resigned from his position with CMTP and Sheridan College.
+The CMTP has since been inactive.

 The Musical Stage Company

-In the spring of 2025, Rubinoff was named the Artistic Director of The Musical Stage Company, Canada's largest and leading charitable organization dedicated to the development of original Canadian musicals.
+In the spring of 2025, Rubinoff was named the Artistic Director of The Musical Stage Company, a Canadian charitable organization dedicated to the development of original Canadian musicals.

+Other roles

+Rubinoff has held several leadership positions in the Canadian theatre and arts community.
+He served as the inaugural co-chair of the National Centre for New Musicals at Theatre Aquarius, and was president of the Toronto Alliance for the Performing Arts (TAPA) and chair of its Commercial Theatre Development Fund.
+He was also a member of the 2015 Governor General's Canadian Leadership Conference.